Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Angular momentum loss modes

-The fourth scenario involves mass loss through the outer Lagrangian point $L_2$\footnote{We refer to the $L_2$ point as the Lagrangian point located behind the accretor, irrespective of whether the donor is more or less massive than the accretor.}.
-In the standard case of RLOF in a circular, synchronous binary, mass transferred from the donor is typically captured by the accretor, either via direct impact or through the formation of an accretion disk.
-However, \cite{2007ApJ...660.1624S} showed that in eccentric and/or non-synchronous binaries, the geometry of the equipotential surfaces changes such that this is not always the case.
-Their analysis, focused on the geometry of the equipotential surfaces at periapsis, demonstrated that the gravitational potential at $L_2$ can be lower than at $L_1$ across a wide region of parameter space.
-We extend this work by quantifying the impact of $L_2$ mass loss on the orbital evolution during non-conservative mass transfer in eccentric and/or non-synchronous binaries.
+The fourth scenario involves mass loss through the outer Lagrangian point $L_2$.\footnote{In this work, we always refer to the $L_2$ point as the Lagrangian point located behind the accretor, irrespective of whether the accretor is more or less massive than the donor.} In the standard case of RLOF in a circular, synchronous binary, mass transferred from the donor is typically captured by the accretor, either via direct impact or through the formation of an accretion disk.
+However, \cite{2007ApJ...660.1624S} showed that in eccentric and/or nonsynchronous binaries, the geometry of the quasi-static equipotential surfaces can change such that this is not always the case.
+Their analysis, focused on the geometry of the equipotential surfaces at periapsis, demonstrated that the quasi-static gravitational potential at $L_2$ can be lower than at $L_1$ across a wide parameter space region (see Appendix~\ref{app:potential_height}).
+We extend this work by quantifying the impact of $L_2$ mass loss on the orbital evolution during nonconservative MT in eccentric and/or nonsynchronous binaries.
 Here, we investigate the impact of $L_2$ mass loss on the orbit, assuming stable MT.